LibraryCarpentry/lc-shell/episodes/04-loops.md

 it knows to repeat a command (or group of commands) once for each thing `in` a list.
 For each iteration,
-the name of each thing is sequentially assigned to the **variable** and the commands inside the loop are executed before moving on to the next thing in the list.
+the name of each thing is sequentially assigned to the **loop variable** and the commands inside the loop are executed before moving on to the next thing in the list.
 Inside the loop,
 we call for the variable's value by putting `$` in front of it.
 The `$` tells the shell interpreter to treat the **variable** as a variable name and substitute its value in its place, rather than treat it as text or an external command.

+> ## Double-quoting variable substitutions
+>
+> Because real-world filenames often contain white-spaces,
+> we wrap `$filename` in double quotes (`"`).
+If we didn't, the
+> shell would treat the white-space within a filename a separator
+> between two different filesnames, which usually results in errors.
+> Therefore, it's best to generally safer to use `"$..."` unless
+> you are absolutely sure that no elements with white-space can ever
+> enter your loop variable (such as in [episode 5]({{ page.root }}/05-counting-mining/index.html#using-a-loop-to-count-words)).
+{: .callout}

 In this example, the list is four filenames: 'a.doc', 'b.doc', 'c.doc', and 'd.doc'
 Each time the loop iterates, it will assign a file name to the variable `filename`